'Charred Body' of Young Man Found on Top of Commuter Train

+A West Philadelphia teenager was identified Tuesday as the person found dead late last week on top of a SEPTA train when it pulled into a Center City station.

-The burned body of a person believed to be a young man was found on top of a SEPTA Regional Rail train when it pulled into Philadelphia's Center City station during the Friday morning rush hour.
+The burned body of Raekwon Jones, 15, of the Mill Creek section, was found on top of the Regional Rail train when it pulled into Jefferson Station during the Friday morning rush hour, city police said.

-The remains were burned beyond recognition, making it impossible for police to immediately identify the person killed, Philadelphia police said.
+Jones' remains were burned beyond recognition, which made it impossible initially for police to identify the person killed.

+It remains unclear what Jones was doing on top of the train, or how he got up to the area where he was apparently electrocuted.

 The "charred body," as police described it, was found about 7:30 a.m. at Jefferson Station, with the person's legs dangling off the side of the top of the train.